-Dating is hardly the easiest or most enjoyable thing people choose to do with their time, but luckily there are dozens of restaurants in the Boston area that make it easier.
-For anyone in the market for a dinner date, here’s an assortment of Boston-and-slightly-beyond standbys to cover any need: places for casual and quiet conversation, swanky spots with top-notch city views, comfortable restaurants with affordable meals, and a few high-end classics.Read More
+Planning a dinner date can be a challenge, but luckily plenty of restaurants in the Boston area make it easier.
+Here’s an assortment of standbys to cover any special-occasion need: places for casual and quiet conversation, swanky spots with two-person set menus, comfortable restaurants with affordable meals, and a few high-end classics.Read More

-Nothing more traditional for a date than a nice plate of pasta in a comfortable restaurant.
+It’s hard to misstep on date night with a nice plate of pasta in a comfortable restaurant.
 Giulia delivers both, with good wine and cocktails to boot.
 Make a reservation in advance; this is one of the toughest tables in town.

 Celeste, Eater Boston’s 2018 Restaurant of the Year, is a lively little Somerville gem filled with upbeat music, pisco, and the tempting scent of lomo saltado being fired up in the open kitchen.
 Get a reservation, and get ready to eat lots of ceviche.